The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

 Avoid Squarespace if:

-- You need a specific flow that doesn’t fit the blocks
+- You need a specific flow that doesn't fit the standard sections

-- You’re trying to make it behave like an app
+- You're trying to make a website builder behave like a bespoke web application

 Most solopreneurs don't get stuck because they can't drag a section onto a page.

-They get stuck because a real business site needs clarity.
+They get stuck because a real business site needs clarity — and clarity is hard.

-Here’s what “done” looks like for a solopreneur MVP website:
+Here's what "done" actually looks like for a solopreneur MVP:

-- One clear headline that says who it’s for and what it does
+- One headline that says who it's for and what it does

 - A short explanation of the offer (not a life story)

-If you can’t write those five parts, a better template won’t save you.
+If you can't write those five things, a better template won't save you.
+The template is not the problem.

 DIY builders feel like progress because you're always moving something.

-But most of the time you’re looping on decisions you can’t settle inside the editor.
+But most of the time you're looping on decisions you can't settle inside a page editor.

 Common time sinks:

-- Rewriting the hero section 15 times because the offer isn’t clear yet
+- Rewriting the hero section twelve times because the offer still isn't clear

-- Hunting for a template that matches a vibe instead of solving a problem
+- Hunting for a template that matches a vibe instead of one that solves a problem

-- Fixing mobile layouts on every section, one by one
+- Fixing mobile layouts on every section, one by one, every time you change anything

-- Adding pages that exist “because businesses have them” (and then filling them with fluff)
+- Adding pages that exist "because businesses have them" and then filling them with filler

-- Tweaking fonts and spacing to avoid writing real proof
+- Tweaking fonts and spacing to avoid writing the actual proof section

 | Option | Cash cost | Typical time cost | What happens |